‘Divine intervention’: Tampa Bay man creates device for those with limited mobility after losing use of legs during battle with rare disease

 Tully who is now cancer-free but still doesn’t have full use of his legs and feet, invented the xLanyard.
 This invention, Tully believes, will help others with limited mobility.

-According to the former house painter turned inventor, the xLanyard has endless possibilities and can be used to attach, pick up or pull just about any item while distributing its weigh. that makes heavy or cumbersome objects easier to move.
+According to the former house painter turned inventor, the xLanyard has endless possibilities and can be used to attach, pick up or pull just about any item, while distributing its weight.
+That makes heavy or cumbersome objects easier to move.

 Tully came to the News Channel 8 Studio to demonstrate how it works: